Jamazi4/bimcat/notes.md

 Also created libraryInfo component, visually not okay - maybe do as one with description?

+### --18-05-2025--

+Fixed a bit the liraryInfo component and also removed select column from all library views if library is not editable

 ### Current task list

 [x]sort out the navigation to library and/or component from composite